Skyscanner/create-react-app/packages/react-scripts/template/README.md

     ssr.js    // <-- create this file
 ```

-Inside `ssr.js`, export the components that you wish to expose for server side rendering - the file contents should look something like this:
+Inside `ssr.js`, export the components that you wish to expose for server-side rendering - the file contents should look something like this:

 ```js
 import App from './App';